 - Unlimited: Unlimited websites for $249/year

-FlyingPress cache plugin offers a CDN service called FlyingCDN – previously used BunnyCDN but now uses Cloudflare Enterprise.
+FlyingPress cache plugin offers a CDN service called FlyingCDN – previously used BunnyCDN, but now Cloudflare Enterprise.
 I’ve written an article about FlyingCDN if you want to know more.

 And I like this updated version of FCDN because C-Enterprise provides enhanced protection, stability, and network features unavailable with other services.

-WP Rocket also offers a CDN service known as “RocketCDN,” which uses Bunny servers but does not include optimizations—it’s just a CDN.
+WP Rocket also offers a CDN service known as RocketCDN, which uses Bunny but does not include optimizations—it’s just a traditional CDN.

 FlyingCDN has a lot of cool features, like:

-- Image optimization: To reduce image file sizes, it uses Cloudflare Polish image optimization to compress without decreasing quality, which resizes to fit the render size.
+- Image Optimization: To reduce image file sizes, it uses Cloudflare Polish image optimization to compress without decreasing quality, which resizes to fit the render size.
 Also, it converts WebP without rewriting URLs.

 - Optimized for WooCommerce: Users can get cached pages for faster navigation, even with shopping cart items.

-- Free trial: Still, they offer a 7 day free trial without requiring a credit card.
+- Free Trial: Still, they offer a 7 day free trial without requiring a credit card.

 FlyingCDN Price?